lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 - Offred has had other(at least one) [[commanders]] before [[The Commander]]

 >"I ought to feel hatred for this man([[The Commander]]).
 I know I ought to feel it, but it isn't what I do feel.
 What I feel is more complicated than that.
-I don't know what to call it.
+Idon't know what to call it.
 It isn't [[love]]."

 >"I go to the window and sit on the window seat, which is too narrow for comfort.
 There's a hard little cushion on it, with a petit-point cover: FAITH, in square print, surrounded by a wreath of lilies.
 FAITH is a faded blue, the leaves of the lilies a dingy green.
 This is a cushion once used elsewhere, worn but not enough to throw out.
 Somehow it's been overlooked."
 >-pg.
 64

 - this cushion is in [[Offred]]'s room yet it is [[Colours|green and blue, not red]]

 >"My nakedness is strange to me already.
 My body seems outdated.
 Did I really wear bathing suits, at the beach?
-I did, without thought, among men, without caring that my legs, my arms, my thighs and back were on display, could be seen. *Shameful, immodest.* I avoid looking down at my body, not so much because it's shameful or immodest but because I don't want to see it.
-I don't want to look at something that determines me so completely."
+I did, without thought, among men, without caring that my legs, my arms, my thighs and back were on display, could be seen. *Shameful, immodest.* I avoid looking down at my body, not so much because it's shameful or immodest but because Idon't want to see it.
+Idon't want to look at something that determines me so completely."
 >-pg.
 71

 >"I cannot avoid seeing, now, the small tattoo on my ankle.
 Four digits and an eye, a passport in reverse.
 It's supposed to guarantee that I will never be able to fade, finally, into another landscape.
 I am too important, too scarce, for that.
 I am a national resource."